gravitational/slackbot/README.md

 ### Through a Deployment

-Once you have your Bot tested and working, we suggest you running it in Kubernetes in production.<br>
+Once you're confident your Bot works, you can run in your Kubernetes production environment.<br>
-In order to do so you can use the Deployment we offer as an example:
+See the bundled Deployment (slackbot_deploy.yaml) as an example.

     kubectl apply -f slackbot_deploy.yml